mlhawks12/rcos-status-updates/fall_2018/week_01.md

 > Examples: Confusion on how to approach a problem, Limited experience with a specific technology

+Blockers are that none of us really have experience in Neural Networks and Machine learning, so we are mostly learning about that stuff
 ## Notes

 > This is an optional section for any sort of information that does not fall under any of the other categories.